publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch35/m__us_usc_t50_s1701.md

 >         “(3)  __Dual use export prohibition__  __.—__

->         Denial of licenses and suspension of existing licenses for the transfer to that person of items the export of which is controlled under the Export Administration Act of 1979 \[50 U.S.C.
-App.
-2401 et seq.\] or the Export Administration Regulations.
+>         Denial of licenses and suspension of existing licenses for the transfer to that person of items the export of which is controlled under the Export Administration Act of 1979 \[[50 U.S.C.
+4601][/us/usc/t50/s4601] et seq.\] or the Export Administration Regulations.

 >     “(c)  __Effective Date of Measures__  __.—__